milesstanfield/ng2mean/README.md

 # Introduction
-The following provides documentation on how to setup a production ready MEAN app with Angular2 on Heroku<br><br>
+A 5min copy&paste guide to setting up a production ready MEAN web-app with Angular2 on Heroku <br><br>
-- written in Typescript
+- Written in Typescript
-- bootstrapped with angular-cli
+- Bootstrapped with angular-cli
-- bundled with Webpack
+- Bundled with Webpack
-- hosted on Heroku
+- Hosted on Heroku
 - Node.js backend server
 - MongoDB + Mongoose
 - Express.js web framework